wenkwang/wenkwang.github.io/README.md

 # wenkwang.github.io
-This repo is suppoed to be my personal tech blog site.
+This repo is supposed to be my personal tech blog site.